 Contact the Office of the Dean of Students.
 A member of the team will review your situation with you.
 With their guidance, you’ll complete a short online application at owu.dreamkeepers.org.

-If your grant application is approved, the University hopes to have the funds ready for use within one to two business days.
+If your application for funding is approved, the University hopes to have the funds ready for use within one to two business days.
 Typically, you won't receive funds directly; payment will be made to a service provider (such as an auto mechanic) on your behalf, based on cost estimates or other required documentation.

 Verify your FAFSA status or EFC by contacting the Financial Aid Office located on the second floor of Slocum Hall in Room 246, at 740-368-3050, or at email@example.com.